Participant Info

 - About Me

 I completed my PhD at the University of Glasgow in 2020 with a doctoral thesis titled: “On Street and Scaffold: The People and Political Culture in Restoration Scotland, c.1678-1685”.
 Now based at the University of Dundee, I am currently a Leverhulme Trust Postdoctoral Research Fellow on the Scottish Privy Council Project.
-I also serve as convenor of the Economic and Social History Society of Scotland.

 - Recent Publications